4-5 Day Travel Itinerary: New Orleans Zydeco and Blues

 Re-board the St. Charles streetcar and cruise along the oak lined avenues until you get to City Park, The 1300 acre park is home to ancient oak, botanical, and sculpture gardens, and many other attractions.
 There are four miles of trails ranging from Bayou St. John to Lake Pontchartrain.
 Rent a bike at the City Boat Park, and spend a few hours exploring the park.

-Day 4 (and bonus day 5): Ferry to Algiers Point or Plantation Tour
+Day 4: Ferry to Algiers Point

-Option 1: Continue your exploration of city by renting a bike at a shop in the French Quarter.
+Today, continue your exploration of city by renting a bike at a shop in the French Quarter.
 Cycle (or walk) to Jackson Square, get on the Moonwalk, and pedal to the Canal Street Ferry (between the Aquarium and Riverwalk Mall).
 Take the ferry across the Mississippi River to Algiers Point.

-Algiers Point is an historic village with lots of charm.
-Exiting the ferry, you will see a statue of Louis Armstrong.
-From here, you can follow the paved Mississippi River Trail (US Bicycle Route 45) around the levee.
-There are great views of the river, the New Orleans skyline, and the French Quarter.
 Or download a free walking tour from the Algiers Point Association for a Historic Neighborhood Walk or the Jazz Walk of Fame.
 Have lunch in one of the many village restaurants or pubs before taking the ferry back to Canal Street.
 Spend your last afternoon shopping or on Royal Street listening to the street bands.

 Bye-Bye now!
 Laura and Randy